ddyjis/CMT212/Report.md

 The TopoJSON generated was 19.3 MB which was not appropriate for webpages.
 I used [mapshaper](http://www.mapshaper.org/) to simplify the geo data and the resulting TopoJSON file was reduced to 676 KB which was acceptable for web.

 There were many attributes associated with the shapes.
 I tried `ISO_A3` and `ADM0_A3` as the id of each shape. `ISO_A3` considered UK as 4 different regions and neither of each matched with the ISO code of the UK. `ADM0_A3` considered the UK as the same region but some countries in Africa do not match with the ISO code.
-In the end, I used `ADM0_A3` field as the id and manually modify the mismatching fields.
+In the end, I used `ADM0_A3` <u>field as the id</u> and manually modify the mismatching fields.

 Then I matched the ISO codes in TopoJSON with ISO codes from dataset using the following code